BA (Hons) Filmmaking

-How to apply: Prospective students must firstly submit an application form along with supporting materials, including a personal statement, and examples of visual and written work, via your MyLFA profile.
-The full list of supporting materials required can be found here.
+How to apply: Prospective students must firstly submit an application form via our website and email the Admissions team with supporting materials, such as a personal statement, school transcripts & a reference.
+Additionallly you may submit examples of visual and written work.

-Once an application and all materials have been submitted via MyLFA, the applicant will be vetted by the Admissions and BA teams.
+Once an application and all materials have been submitted, the applicant will be vetted by the Admissions and BA teams.
 Applicants who fulfil the LFA initial requirements will be invited to attend an interview.
-Interviewed applicants will be informed of the outcome of the interview within two weeks of the interview date.

 The BA (Hons) Filmmaking programme is for collaborative, articulate and creative people who can demonstrate a strong instinct for the grammar of visual storytelling and who are seeking a professional career in film or TV.
 The entry requirements are as follows:

-- A-levels: 2 A-Levels with grade C or above (preferred subjects: Art & Design, Photography, Film & Media Production, Film & Media Studies, Drama, English)
+- A-levels: 3 A-Levels with at least one B Grade and two C grades, or above (preferred subjects: Art & Design, Photography, Film & Media Production, Film & Media Studies, Drama, English)